 dog’s large size.

-this is an extremely intelligence dog, commands and tricks taught by children are
+In addition, because this is an extremely intelligence dog, commands and tricks taught by children are learned quickly.

 There is no reason senior people cannot own Black Russian Terriers provided they